-- DESCRIPTION: In what type of out-of-home placement is the customer living?
-Select the number (1- 6) corresponding to the type of placement of the child.
-A response must be reported if the customer is under 18 years of age. - VALID ENTRIES: 1 Not in Out-of-Home Placement If the child is not in out-of-home placement. - 2 Residential Treatment - Treatment services are provided in a 24-hour structured environment.
+DESCRIPTION: In what type of out-of-home placement is the customer living?
+Select the number (1-6) corresponding to the type of placement of the child.
+A response must be reported if the customer is under 18 years of age.

+response must be reported if the editioner is under 10 years of age.

+VALID ENTRIES: 1 Not in Out-of-Home Placement - If the child is not in out-of-home placement.

+- Residential Treatment Treatment services are provided in a 24-hour structured environment.
 This would include a residential treatment center (RTC) that is associated with a hospital.
-It also includes placement of children or adolescents in a residential drug treatment facility, residential placements through OJA or DHS, such as Rader, Manitou, and Central Oklahoma Juvenile Treatment Center. - 3 Specialized Community Group Home - This is a structured program for custody children operated by an individual in his/her own home.
+It also includes placement of children or adolescents in a residential drug treatment facility, residential placements through OJA or DHS, such as Rader, Manitou, and Central Oklahoma Juvenile Treatment Center. - 3 Specialized Community Group Home This is a structured program for custody children operated by an individual in his/her own home.
 Each Specialized Community Group Home serves a specifically defined population.
-These homes are primarily used for developmentally disabled youth. - 4 Foster Care - A child who is in the custody of the Department of Human Services or the Office of Juvenile Affairs and was placed in a family home where the child lives with the family and possibly other foster children.
-This can include kinship care and therapeutic foster care. - 5 Group Home - Group homes can serve up to 16 children.
-There is 24hour awake supervision and sometimes children attend school at the group home.
+These homes are primarily used for developmentally disabled youth. - 4 Foster Care A child who is in the custody of the Department of Human Services or the Office of Juvenile Affairs and was placed in a family home where the child lives with the family and possibly other foster children.
+This can include kinship care and therapeutic foster care. - 5 Group Home Group homes can serve up to 16 children.
+There is 24-hour awake supervision and sometimes children attend school at the group home.
 There are Level C, D, and E group homes either operated or contracted through the Department of Human Services and the Office of Juvenile Affairs. - 6 Other All other types of out-of-home placement.